 - Just before the fight with the Fear, Snake is shot in the leg with a crossbow bolt coated in poison.
 This leads to an interesting glitch if you cure the poison but don't remove the bolt: Snake will go through the rest of the game with the bolt in his leg, unable to remove or even select it in the CURE menu.

 - Fire Emblem: The Sacred Stones: During the prologue, Seth is wounded by Valter and as a result, starts out on the first map with less than half of his maximum health.
 However, being The Ace of the Renais army and averting Overrated and Underleveled, he is capable of wiping the floor with the enemy mooks regardless.
+This trope may also serve to justify his Crutch Character status, though he is a much lesser example than others in the series.

 - Ada's scenario in Resident Evil: The Umbrella Chronicles deals with her escape after the events of Resident Evil 2.
 The heavily wounded Ada begins the level in critical condition.